Calamus australis: Distribution and habitat

 This is the most widespread of the eight Australian species of Calamus.
 It is endemic to tropical areas of Queensland, from the tip of Cape York Peninsula south to near Rockhampton on the Tropic of Capricorn, and from sea level to about 1600 m.
 It grows in gallery forest and well developed rainforest.

 Ecology

-Fruits of this species are eaten by fruit doves (genus Ptilinopus) and cassowaries (Casuarius casuarius).
+Fruits of this species are eaten by fruit doves (genus Ptilinopus) and southern cassowaries (Casuarius casuarius).

 Conservation

-This species is listed by the Queensland Department of Environment and Science as least concern.
+This species is listed by Queensland's Department of the Environment, Tourism, Science and Innovation as least concern.
 As of 10 December 2022, it has not been assessed by the IUCN.

 Uses

-Indigenous Australians had many used for this plant and its sister species.
+Indigenous Australians had many uses for this plant and its sister species.
 The young shoots were eaten, along with the fruits.
-The long flexible stem was used to construct shelters, make axe handles, fish traps, snares, and waist straps for climbing trees, and the thorny tendrils were used to catch fish.
+The long flexible stem was used to make shelters, axe handles, fish traps, snares, and waist straps for climbing trees, and the thorny tendrils were used to catch fish.